fortiql/data-forge/docs/articles/bronze-is-the-battlefield.md

 Your Airflow DAG is set with 0 retries to “avoid duplicates.”
 Someone clicks Clear Task in the UI.
 Spark reruns, rereads the same offsets, and inserts hundreds of millions of rows again.
 Days are lost untangling the mess.

-That’s why offsets belong in checkpoints, not spreadsheets.
-With AvailableNow, reruns and retries are safe — Spark resumes exactly where it left off, and Bronze stays clean.
+**Offsets belong in checkpoints, not spreadsheets.** With AvailableNow, reruns and retries are safe.
+Spark resumes exactly where it left off, and Bronze stays clean.

 ---